Question #1: The Missing Speaker

 What happened?
-Well… arrangements had been made for the speaker to speak on Wednesday of parshas Behar.
+Well… arrangements had been made for the speaker to speak on Wednesday of parshas Balak.
 Both sides confirmed the date on their calendars — but neither side realized that they were not talking about the same date!

 Why the different reading?

 The ramifications of these practices affect not only speakers missing their engagements, and writers, such as myself, who live in Eretz Yisroel but write parshah columns that are published in chutz la’aretz.
 Anyone traveling to Eretz Yisroel during these three months will miss a parshah on his trip there, and anyone traveling from Eretz Yisroel to chutz la’aretz will hear the same parshah on two consecutive Shabbosos.
-Those from Eretz Yisroel who spent Pesach in chutz la’aretz discover that they have missed a parshah.
+Those from Eretz Yisroel who spend Pesach in chutz la’aretz will find that they have missed a parshah.
 Unless, of course, they decide to stay in Eretz Yisroel until the Nine Days.
 But this latter solution will not help someone who is living temporarily in Eretz Yisroel and therefore observing two days of Yom Tov.
-Assuming that he attends a chutz la’aretz minyan on Acharon shel Pesach, he will miss hearing parshas Acharei Mos.
+Assuming that he attends a chutz la’aretz minyan on Acharon shel Pesach, he will miss hearing parshas Acharei.